Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

 The functor $Z_{S_3}(Y)$ can then be described by a (64-by-8) matrix of vector spaces.
 The entries are given by Frobenius reciprocity, pulling representations back along $m$ and $\Delta$ to representations of $\fc{Y} = (S_3 \times S_3) \wquot S_3$.
 So in particular, we get a sum over isomorphism classes in $\fc{Y}$.
-These are:
+These are given in Table \ref{table:s3class}.

-Notice that, since both elements of a pair $(g_1,g_2)$ are conjugated by the same $g$ in this quotient action, we can distinguish cycles and permutations, as in $([s],[s^2])$.
+Since both elements of a pair $(g_1,g_2)$ are conjugated by the same $g$ in this quotient action, we can distinguish cycles and permutations, as in $([s],[s^2])$.
 Thus, there are two possible preimages of $([t],[t])$, depending on whether the two permutations $t$ and $t'$ are the same, and similarly for $([s],[s])$.